 Disclosure – this is a collaborative post

-As we briefly mentioned above, babies have very sensitive skin, and it’s not only the patch on the top of their head you have to be mindful of when you take them outside.
+As you learn more here and as we briefly mentioned above, babies have very sensitive skin, and it’s not only the patch on the top of their head you have to be mindful of when you take them outside.
 You need to handle them with care as you go around the block, or down to the park, seeing as the sun could very easily give them a burn or two.
 Especially during the midday hours; try to avoid going out around these peak times if you can.

 Babies under 6 months old usually don’t take well to sun cream, so think about investing in a Universal Baby Parasol for your little newborn.
 At the same time, be sure to dress them up in protective clothing, like hats that can cover their eyes too.
 And try to purchase light coloured clothes, and white ones if you can – they’re much better at reflecting the sun away compared to the dark blues and reds and greens we often see babies wearing.